Tanzanite Properties Facts and Photos

 The area in Tanzania where tanzanite is found lies at the foot of Mount Kilimanjaro.
 It's reported to be just two kilometres wide by eight kilometres long.
 There's only a limited amount of tanzanite stone left available to mine hence prices are usually high.

 The exact shade and depth of blue colour can vary greatly.
 Tanzanite gemstones with the deepest colour and good saturation command higher prices.

 The distinctive purple to violet hue is often the characteristic that stands out the most.
 Depending on the shade of colour and level of saturation, tanzanite can be confused for blue topaz, iolite, sapphire or aquamarine.

 Tanzanite gemstones are usually faceted and often mounted alongside diamonds.

 Tanzanite is pleochroic which means it appears to be different a colour depending on the light and angle from which it's viewed.
 Under yellow light it always appears to be more violet.

-The scientific name for tanzanite is blue zoisite.
-It was renamed by President and Chairman of the American jeweller Tiffany & Co in 1968.
-They introduced the gemstone to the world and claimed tanzanite could only be found in two places, Tanzania and Tiffany and Co.
+Although correctly known as blue zoisite, tanzanite was renamed by President and Chairman of the American jeweller Tiffany & Co in 1968.
+They introduced it to the world and said it could only be found in two places, Tanzania and Tiffany and Co.